NativeScript/firebase/packages/firebase-firestore/README.md

 	});
 ```

-### Querying
+### Firestore querying

 Cloud Firestore offers advanced capabilities for querying collections.
 Queries work with both one-time reads or subscribing to changes

-### Filtering
+#### Filtering data

-To filter documents within a collection, the where method can be chained onto a collection reference.
+To filter documents within a collection, call the `where` method on a collection reference.
 Filtering supports equality checks and "in" queries.
-For example, for filter users where their age is greater than 20:
+For example, to filter users whose age is greater than 20 years, call where as follows:

 ```ts
 import { firebase } from '@nativescript/firebase-core';